 Thus to keep the name useful, to keep it sharp and unaccommodating, it needs to be treated as a term in our understanding of the world.
 It needs to be anatomised.
-At any rate that is what we have done.
-We have learnt to distinguish between three Norbitons: Accidental Norbiton, Empirically Real Norbiton and Norbiton: Ideal City.
+At any rate that is what we have done, and in the process, we have learnt to distinguish between three Norbitons: Accidental Norbiton, Empirically Real Norbiton and Norbiton: Ideal City.

 And so this Norbiton which has grown like moss or nettles in the interstices of more substantial, more purposeful places—Kingston, Wimbledon, Surbiton—we call Accidental Norbiton.
-Accidental Norbiton is a non-rationalised space; it is a space, that is, conceived as a bucket or other receptacle filled with what Erwin Panofsky might have styled a plastic cluster of objects.
+Accidental Norbiton is a non-rationalised space; it is a space, that is, conceived as a bucket or other receptacle filled with a cluster of objects.

 Those objects are destinations of one sort or another.
 Norbiton, like any place, is criss-crossed by vectors representing small and automatic journeys, journeys to and from, or between destinations.
 But none of these separate journeys would induce you to link the destinations together as some coherent mental whole.
 You have no object-specific neuron which fires consistently at the idea of Norbiton, as you do, for instance, for Jennifer Aniston1.